Typically developing infants sit in ring sitting

 Most infants and toddlers sit with their legs bent in front of their bodies.
 This position is called ring sitting.

 They are also very active and move around when playing on the floor.
-All this action stretches and strengthens and stretches the hip and trunk muscles.
+All this action stretches and strengthens the hip and trunk muscles.

 Hypermobile and low tone infants often sit between their legs